RolexCopyright © David Boettcher 2006 - 2017 all rights reserved.

 And in the end it was Wilsdorf the marketing genius who was prepared to invest so much on advertising Rolex that he created a watch brand from a name that didn't even exist until 1908, and then eclipsed all others in the popular imagination.
 Hans Wilsdorf was the restless genius who really propelled Rolex towards the heights it eventually reached - he must have been an interesting guy.

 Back to the top of the page.

 Registration of "Oyster" July 1926

-Once he had a wristwatch unlike any other, Wilsdorf was determined to promote it in any way possible and embarked on an extensive and expensive advertising campaign.
+Once he had a fully waterproof wristwatch in the Rolex Oyster, Wilsdorf was determined to promote it in any way possible and embarked on an extensive and expensive advertising campaign.

 On 7 October 1927, Mercedes Gleitze became, at her eighth attempt, the first British woman to swim the channel.
 She swam from France to England in 15 hours and 15 minutes.
 Because of a hoax claim (which was soon proven to be false) by Dr. Dorothy Cochrane Logan (using her professional name, Mona McLennan), to have swum the Channel on October 11th in the faster time of thirteen hours and ten minutes, Gleitze's own claim was cast into doubt.
 To silence the doubters, Gleitze decided to repeat her feat in what became known as "the vindication swim".